klen/graphite-beacon/README.md

         // If an alert is failed, its notification will be repeated with the interval below "repeat_interval": "2hour",

+        // Default end time for Graphite queries
+        // Defaults to the current time, can be redefined for each alert.
+        "until": "0second",

         // Default loglevel
         "logging": "info",